cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Parameter
      - Description
    * - ``<limit>``
-     - Number of results to return in the response.
-By default 50 results will be returned.
+     - Number of results to return in the response.; by default, 50 results will be returned
    * - ``<cursor>``
-     - Specifies if the results returned should be in the forward or reverse direction by specifying "next" or "prev".
+     - Specifies if the results returned should be in the forward or reverse direction by specifying ``next`` or ``prev``
    * - ``<offset>``
-     - Offset for pagination, returns the results that are greater than offset if the cursor is "next" or results that are less than offset if cursor is "prev".
+     - Offset for pagination, returns the results that are greater than offset if the cursor is ``next`` or results that are less than offset if cursor is ``prev``

 Comments
 ........
 The results are returned as a JSON array, with each element containing information about the query::

   [
-    {"timestamp":1407192465183,"statement":"SHOW TABLES","status":"FINISHED","query_handle":"319d9438-903f-49b8-9fff-ac71cf5d173d","has_results":true,"is_active":false},
+    {"timestamp":1407192465183,"statement":"SHOW TABLES","status":"FINISHED",
+     "query_handle":"319d9438-903f-49b8-9fff-ac71cf5d173d","has_results":true,"is_active":false},
     ...
   ]